-Chapter 1 Section 1.8 Definitions: Linear Transformation, Matrix Transformation Skills: Use linearity of matrix vector multiplication to compute $A(\mathbf{u}+\mathbf{v})$ or $A(\mathbf{c}\mathbf{u})$ , and the linearity of a transformation T to calculate $T(\mathbf{c}\mathbf{u}+\mathbf{d}\mathbf{v})$ .
-Determine if a specified vector is in the range of a linear transformation.
-Section 1.9 Definitions: Standard matrix of a linear transformation Theory: Theorem 10 (existence of a unique standard matrix for a linear transformation, page 83) Skills: Find the standard matrix of a linear transformation Chapter 2 Section 2.1 Definitions: Identity matrix, zero matrix, diagonal of a matrix, triangular matrix, diagonal matrix, matrix multiplication (both ways), power of a matrix, the transpose of a matrix Theory: Theorem 1, 2, 3 (Properties of operation with matrices, page 108, 113, 115) Skills: Add, subtract and multiply matrices, multiply a matrix by a scalar, calculate powers and transposes of matrices Section 2.2 Definitions: Inverse of a matrix, invertible matrix Theory: Theorem 5 (uniqueness of solution of Ax = b for invertible matrix A, page 120), Theorem 6 (properties of inverses, page 121), Theorem 7 (characterization of invertible matrices, page 123-you need not know the proof) Skills: Algorithm for finding the inverse of a matrix Section 2.3 Theory: Theorem 8 (The Invertible Matrix Theorem, page 129), Theorem 9 (inverse of a linear transformation, page 131, this is the material in the group-work) Skills: Use the Invertible Matrix Theorem to decide if a matrix is invertible or not, and employ the invertibility of the matrix to decide spanning and independence properties of its columns, find the inverse of a linear transformation (if it exists) Chapter 3 Section 3.1 Definitions: determinant of a square matrix, cofactor, cofactor expansion Theory: Theorem 1, 2 (cofactor expansion formula, determinants of triangular matrices, page 188, 189) Skills: Calculate determinants Section 3.2 Theory: Theorem 4 (characterization of invertible matrices by determinants, page 194), Theorem 5, 6 (determinants of transpose and multiplication of matrices, page 196) Skills: Use determinants to decide independence and spanning properties of vectors, use properties of determinants to simplify calculations of determinants Chapter 4 Section 4.1 Definitions: vector space, subspace of a vector space, a subspace spanned by a set of vectors Theorems: Theorem 1 (spanning set theorem, page 221) Skills: determine if a set with addition and scalar multiplication is a vector space, determine if a set of vectors span $\mathbb{R}^n$ , determine if a set is a subspace Section 4.2 Definitions: The null space of a matrix, Null A; the column space of a matrix, Col A (both descriptions) Theorems: Theorems 2, 3 (Null A and Col A are subspaces, pages 227,229), and highlighted remark on page 230.
-Skills: Determine if a vector is in Null A or Col A, find a non-zero vector in Null A or Col A, find a spanning set for Null A or Col A
+Chapter 1 Section 1.8 Definitions: Linear Transformation, Matrix Transformation Skills: Use linearity of matrix-vector multiplication to compute $A(\mathbf{u}+\mathbf{v})$ or $A(c\mathbf{u})$, and the linearity of a transformation T to calculate $T(c\mathbf{u}+d\mathbf{v})$.
+Determine if a specified vector is in the range of a linear transformation, and find all the vectors \mathbf{x} satisfying $T(\mathbf{x}) = \mathbf{b}$.
+Section 1.9 Definitions: Standard matrix of a linear transformation Theory: Theorem 10 (existence of a unique standard matrix for a linear transformation, page 71) Skills: Find the standard matrix of a linear transformation Chapter 2 Section 2.1 Definitions: Identity matrix, zero matrix, diagonal of a matrix, triangular matrix, diagonal matrix, matrix multiplication (both ways), power of a matrix, the transpose of a matrix Theory: Theorem 1, 2, 3 (Properties of operation with matrices, page 93, 97, 99) Skills: Add, subtract and multiply matrices, multiply a matrix by a scalar, calculate powers and transposes of matrices Section 2.2 Definitions: Inverse of a matrix, invertible matrix Theory: Theorem 5 (uniqueness of solution of $A\mathbf{x} = \mathbf{b}$ for invertible matrix A, page 104), Theorem 6 (properties of inverses, page 105), Theorem 7 (characterization of invertible matrices, page 107-you need NOT know the proof) Skills: Algorithm for finding the inverse of a matrix Section 2.3 Theory: Theorem 8 (The Invertible Matrix Theorem, page 112) Skills: Use the Invertible Matrix Theorem to decide if a matrix is invertible or not, and employ the invertibility of the matrix to decide spanning and independence properties of its columns.
+Chapter 3 Section 3.1 Definitions: determinant of a square matrix, cofactor, cofactor expansion Theory: Theorem 1, 2 (cofactor expansion formula, determinants of triangular matrices, page 166, 167) Skills: Calculate determinants Section 3.2 Theory: Theorem 3 (effect of elementary row operations on the determinant, p 169), Theorem 4 (characterization of invertible matrices by determinants, page 171), Theorem 5, 6 (determinants of transpose and multiplication of matrices, page 172, 173) Skills: Use determinants to decide independence and spanning properties of vectors, use properties of determinants to simplify calculations of determinants Chapter 4 Section 4.1 Definitions: vector space, subspace of a vector space, a subspace spanned by a set of vectors Theorems: Theorem 1 (spanning set theorem, page 194) Skills: determine if a set with addition and scalar multiplication is a vector space, determine if a set of vectors span \mathbb{R}^n , determine if a set is a subspace Section 4.2 Definitions: The null space of a matrix, Null A; the column space of a matrix, Col A (both descriptions) Theorems: Theorems 2, 3 (Null A and Col A are subspaces, pages 199, 201), and highlighted remark on page 202 Skills: Determine if a vector is in Null A or Col A, find a non-zero vector in Null A or Col A, find a spanning set for Null A or Col A